In this experiment we’ll share with you scientifically proven data on how we got over 50% more clicks on our Facebook Ads!

 In case you don’t know, CTR (all) measures the clickthrough rate of all kinds of clicks on your ad, such as clicks on page name, a link in the ad, comments, and more.
 You can find out everything about CTR (all) in Facebook’s help center.

-The reason why we used CTR (all) was because we are not only measuring people’s tendency to click on the ad to see what’s behind, but also their tendency to pay attention to an ad in the News Feed.
+The reason why we used CTR (all) was because we are not only measuring people’s tendency to click on the ad, but also their tendency to pay attention to an ad in the News Feed.

 Ads without comments had a 11% higher CTR (all) than ads with comments, but both of them had a similar CTR (link).

-But do they pass the statistical significance test?
+But do these differences pass the statistical significance test?

 Yes, both of the tests passed this time!
 If we ran this experiment again, there is a 97% and 98% chance we would see the ad with positive comments outperform the ad with negative comments in terms of CTR (all) and CTR (link) respectively.